Dr Loreto Aliaga Salas

 I am mainly interested in language teacher education and language teacher research.
 My PhD explored teacher educators’ cognitions, in the context of curriculum change in a pre-service English language teaching programme in Chile, considering all the actors involved in this change project: teacher educators, as enactors; programme staff, as initiators; and student teachers, as receivers, and future enablers of change.
 My study demonstrates that complex curriculum change takes time and resources.
 In this case, despite being well intended, the speed of the change, the lack of forward planning, and existing models to refer to, have limited the programme achievements.
 Findings suggest that changes in teacher education require a close connection with the school contexts to gauge the feasibility of the innovation in reality, to inform teacher educators and student teachers to teach and learn in mainly unchanged educational contexts.

-I have recently completed research on the microteaching dimension of a postgraduate TESOL programme, which intends to integrate theory and teaching practice applied in the student-teachers’ context.
+I have recently researched the microteaching dimension of a postgraduate TESOL programme, which intends to integrate theory and teaching practice applied in the student-teachers’ context.
 Based on student-teachers’ voices, my research discusses the role of microteachings in their future teaching careers, and offers suggestions for teacher education programmes to enhance the microteaching provision, reflection and meaning for student teachers.

 - PhD Education (University of Leeds, UK)

 - MA TEFL (Universidad Metropolitana de Ciencias de la Educación, Chile)

 - Teacher of English (Universidad Metropolitana de Ciencias de la Educación, Chile)

 - IATEFL: International Association of Teachers of English as a Foreign Language

 - RICELT: Network of Chilean Research in ELT